An Introduction to Girls’ Schools

 The first program of its kind designed specifically for educators in Australian and New Zealand girls’ school

 Challenge your understanding of the practicalities and best practices for teaching and learning in girls’ schools.
-Led by renowned education futurist and academic Prof Erica McWilliam AM, the course uses classroom research undertaken by Prof McWilliam in Australian and New Zealand schools, backed with supplementary readings relevant to girls’ education.
+Led by renowned education futurist and academic Prof Erica McWilliam AM, the course uses classroom research undertaken by Prof McWilliam in Australian and New Zealand schools, backed with advice from experienced principals of girls’ schools.

 An Introduction to Girls’ Schools is an entirely asynchronous on-demand online course that helps staff to better understand the nuances and best practice of working in an all-girls school.
-The self-paced course consists of three modules, each taking around five to six hours to complete.
+The self-paced course consists of three modules, each taking around eight to ten hours to complete.
 It encourages collaboration and discussion with colleagues creating opportunities for staff to make important connections within the school.

 Participants can schedule their own involvement, including start date for the course after which they will have 30 days to complete the program.
 Estimated time to complete the course is 20-30 hours.